Gelfand-Naimark Theorems for Ordered *-Algebras: Introduction

 This note gives a solution by focusing not so much on topological properties, but on order properties of $^*$\=/algebras.
+This is motivated by \cite{cimpric:representationTheoremForArchimedeanQuadraticModules}, where it was shown that a suitable order on the Hermitian elements of a $^*$\=/algebra $\mathcal{A}$ allows to construct a $C^*$\=/seminorm on the ``bounded'' elements of $\mathcal{A}$, and by \cite{schoetz:PreprintUniversalContinuousCalculusForSuStarAlgebras}, where the continuous calculus and the spectral theory of $C^*$\=/algebras has been extended to certain ordered $^*$\=/algebras.
 In the next Section~\ref{sec:pre}, some basic definitions and results, mainly from locally convex analysis, are recapitulated.
-The general idea then is to roughly follow the classical approach from \cite{kadison:RepresentationTheoremForCommutativeTopologicalAlgebras}: Section~\ref{sec:order} develops the main result for ordered vector spaces, namely Theorem~\ref{theorem:orderedvs} which guarantees that on countably dominated Archimedean ordered vector spaces there exist many (extremal) positive linear functionals, and which considerably generalizes the result from \cite{kadison:RepresentationTheoremForCommutativeTopologicalAlgebras}.
-Here, an ordered vector space is called ``countably dominated'' essentially if it contains an increasing sequence of positive elements that eventually becomes greater than every fixed element.
-Section~\ref{sec:Riesz} applies this to Riesz spaces and it is especially shown in Theorem~\ref{theorem:riesz} that every countably dominated Archimedean Riesz space has a faithful representation by means of real-valued functions.
-While this result is essentially known, the proof presented here seems to be new.
-Representations of ordered $^*$\=/algebras (which contain $C^*$\=/algebras as a special class of examples) are discussed in Section~\ref{sec:alg}.
-More precisely, Theorem~\ref{theorem:asoperators} shows that every countably dominated Archimedean ordered $^*$\=/algebra can be represented faithfully as operators on a (pre-)Hilbert space, and Theorem~\ref{theorem:asfunctions} shows that in the commutative case, such algebras also admit a faithful representation as functions if an additional regularity condition (which is clearly necessary) is fulfilled.
-Moreover, if the assumptions of this last theorem hold, then positive Hermitian linear functionals on the algebra can often be represented in a unique way by Daniell integrals.
-In the final Section~\ref{sec:applications}, some applications are discussed.
+The general idea then is to roughly follow the classical approach from \cite{kadison:RepresentationTheoremForCommutativeTopologicalAlgebras}: Section~\ref{sec:order} develops the main result for ordered vector spaces, namely Theorem~\ref{theorem:orderedvs} which guarantees that on $\sigma$\=/bounded Archimedean ordered vector spaces there exist many (extremal) positive linear functionals, and which considerably generalizes the result from \cite{kadison:RepresentationTheoremForCommutativeTopologicalAlgebras}.
+Here, an ordered vector space is called ``$\sigma$\=/bounded'' essentially if it contains an increasing sequence of positive elements that eventually becomes greater than every fixed element.
+Theorem~\ref{theorem:asoperators} shows that every $\sigma$\=/bounded closed ordered $^*$\=/algebra can be represented faithfully as operators on a (pre-)Hilbert space, and Theorem~\ref{theorem:asfunctions} shows that in the commutative case, such algebras also admit a faithful representation as functions if an additional regularity condition (which is clearly necessary) is fulfilled.

-Acknowledgements: I would like to thank Profs.\ K.\ Schmüdgen and G.\ Buskes for some helpful comments on an earlier version of the manuscript.
+Acknowledgements: I would like to thank Profs.\ K.\ Schmüdgen and G.\ Buskes for some helpful discussions and comments on earlier versions of the manuscript.